 Index cases were HIV + patients Covid-19 PCR + hospitalized between 1 st February and 31 May 2020.
 The negative patients were matched for PLHIV to a ratio of 3: 1 of 6 sites in England, site hospital, date of test ± 7 days, age ± 5 years, sex.
-The primary endpoint was patients achieving ≥ 2 points improvement on the WHO 7 point scale or discharge from hospital.
+The primary endpoint was patients achieving ≥ 2 points improvement on the WHO 7 point scale or discharge from the hospital.
 Baseline characteristics and outcomes were analyzed by stratified Cox proportional hazards regression.
-The model was fitted for ethnicity, clinical frailty score, body mass index, baseline hypoxia, duration of symptoms, hypertension, diabetes, malignancy, heart, lung and kidney disease.
+The model was fitted for ethnicity, clinical frailty score, body mass index, baseline hypoxia, duration of symptoms, hypertension, diabetes, malignancy, heart, lung, and kidney disease.

 68 PLHIV and 181 HIV-negative patients were included out of 6,612 hospitalized patients over the period, in the different sites.

 Patients since HIV diagnosis, CD4 at 352 / mm 3 , 97.1% have an undetectable viral load <200 copies / mL and 47.6% were on integrase inhibitors.

 In terms of initial characteristics or comorbidities, PLHIV is, compared to subjects not infected with HIV, more frequently with end-stage renal impairment or on dialysis, with Child B or C hepatic impairment, with a higher frailty score, and more often black/other minority.

 On the criterion “improvement ≥ 2 points on the WHO 7-point scale or discharge from the hospital”, the results are as follows: